italia/spid-compliant-certificates/README.md

         $ cp spid_public.conf.example spid_public.conf

-    then, according to your needs,  customise the values for `commonname`, `countryName`, `localityName`, `organizationIdentifier`, `organizationName`,
+    then, according to your needs,  customise the values for `commonName`, `countryName`, `localityName`, `organizationIdentifier`, `organizationName`,
     `serialNumber` and `uri`.